 The Pennine trust aims to ‘Innovate, Include and Inspire’ our community to make sure that ‘No one gets left behind’.
 At Lord Street Primary School our curriculum is designed to do just that.
-Our deeply embedded CORE Values of Community; Ownership; Respect and Excellence feed through our curriculum and focuses on the character development of all our children.
+Our deeply embedded values of Ambition; Respect and Collaboration feed through our curriculum and focuses on the character development of all our children.
 Our values not only teach us how to become responsible and respectful citizens, they determine the way we behave on a daily basis both in class and out of the classroom.

 Our curriculum teaches our children to embrace the challenges life offers and to learn how to succeed, make positive choices, take risks and make a positive contribution to the world we live in.
 Our curriculum focuses on a wide range of personal development opportunities as well as academic achievement.